About IABC Ottawa

 With an extensive communications skill set and rich international experience, Anu Sharma has over 13 years of expertise in public relations.
 Some of her experiences include media relations, digital marketing, crisis, event and reputation management.
 Her analytics-driven approach and strategic thinking have contributed to her leading multiple award-winning PR campaigns across various sectors, including education, automotive, healthcare, technology, sports, consumer packaged goods, government and entertainment.
 In 2019, she was one of PR Moment India’s “30 under 30,” recognized for her contributions to the public relations profession.
 She is a proud ACPR (Algonquin College Public Relations) alum.
 Apart from her commitment to the communications world, travelling, dancing, cooking and spending time with her family make Anu happy.

-Born and raised in Vernon BC, Alisha has also lived in Kelowna, Vancouver, Saskatoon and Calgary (and has served on IABC boards in BC, Saskatoon and Calgary) – she’s excited to be a new Ottawan and has been enjoying the cycling, paddleboarding, dog parks and small town road trips since she’s arrived.
+Born and raised in Vernon, BC, Alisha has also resided in Kelowna, Vancouver, Saskatoon, and Calgary.
+She’s excited to embrace her new Ottawan identity and has been relishing the city’s cycling routes, paddleboarding spots, dog parks, and scenic small-town road trips since her arrival.

 Sandra Caya, Vice President, Professional Development